metablaster/WindowsFirewallRuleset/Readme/LAN Setup/README.md

 Contains info on how to setup up LAN network

-Sometimes there is not problem with firewall but with network setup instead, information contained here can help to set up LAN network.
+Sometimes there is no problem with firewall but with network setup instead, information contained here can help to set up LAN network.